RonenNess/Serverito/README.md

 - Improved the way we read requests input to support POST data.
 - Added some tests to the example HTML.
+- Improved function to get source IP as string from request.

 ## Contact